SJTUJohnClass/Minivim/README.md

 > Project 2 of John Class 2023.
 > Due: **November 21st**.
-> Please do not hesitate to contact us if you have any questions about this documents
+> Please do not hesitate to contact us if you have any questions about this document.
-> You can get a Chinese version of this document by throw it into [deepl.com](https://www.deepl.com/translator)
+> You can get a Chinese version of this document by throw it into [deepl.com](https://www.deepl.com/translator).
 > Thanks to *Zhou Jiahao* and *Yang Zhenyu*, TAs of John Class 2022 who created this project.

 ## <a id = "1">Contents</a>